ELRabito/ExilePlayerCargoSavingFixes/README.md

   - This can be easily done with HeidiSQL
   ![grafik](https://github.com/user-attachments/assets/090038ea-b140-408f-b0e9-aa1390014bbc)

-5. Run this SQL querie to update the backPack column to the new data format.
+5. Run this SQL query to update the backpack column to the new data format.

       UPDATE player
       SET backpack = JSON_ARRAY(